Skip to main content

 !pip install <package>

-Installing Packages From the Terminal
+Installing Packages From a Terminal

 CODE